 The 5280 brand celebrates this soaring Denver altitude, and the brand’s attitude, through its overt quality and enduring value.

 Colorado Pen is thrilled to offer this ‘hometown’ brand, 5280.
 Designed by folks who know their pens, 5280 represents one of the greatest values on the market today.
-Toss in the two free refills and you have a ‘mile high’ value.

 American Pen Company sought advice from around the globe before engineering and designing these world-class writing instruments.
 Then they set about manufacturing these fountain pens, rollerballs, inkballs and ballpoints in the great old U.S.A. only after reestablishing entirely new network of craftsmen.
 We think you will be impressed with not only the quality, but the performance and ultimate value of each Made-in-the-U.S.A. offering from the American Pen Company.